jayelm/ca-parkinsons/README.md

 subtypes and important clinical features.
 Manuscript in preparation is located in located in `writeup/manuscript/manuscript.pdf`.

-The code to reproduce publication-ready figures is in `publication.R`
+The code to reproduce publication-ready figures is mostly in `publication.R` which depends first on `source`ing `preprocessing.R` and (maybe??)
+`kmeans-dtree.R` and `nms30.R` Additionally, the gap statistic figures

+## TODO

+- Organize and figure out procedure for exactly reproducing figures.
+Might be able to put everything in preprocessing
+- Rename files to something more sensible (kmeans-dtree -> domains, nms30 -> symptoms)
+- Continue to get rid of unnecessary figures

 Related work: